WebAssembly/spec/README.md

 # citing

-for citing webassembly in LaTeX, use [the contents of this file](WASM-specs.bib)
+For citing WebAssembly in LaTeX, use [this bibtex file](wasm-specs.bib).